Function input and output

 How it works

-Anchor link to section titled "How it works"Shopify Functions request an input against the schema of the specific Function API schema.
+Anchor link to section titled "How it works"Shopify Functions query input data from the schema of a Function API.
 The output is also defined by the same Function API schema.
-The output is a declarative object which represents operations for Shopify to execute.
+Function output is a declarative object which represents operations for Shopify to execute.

 Shopify passes input as JSON to your function using STDIN

-, and your function writes output to Shopify using STDOUT
+, and your function writes output as JSON to Shopify using STDOUT

 .
 Refer to the WebAssembly API for details.